tommella90/Rock-Scissor-Paper-move-recognition/README.md

 Note that, despite the accuracy is always very high (~99%) it might not be accurate.
 This happens because the train dataset might be non-representative.
 I used a total of ~5000 pictures and the model worked pretty well.
 Among all the models used, Random Forest performs the best.

 # APPLY THE MODEL IN TOUCHDESIGNER
 I saved the models in pickle and uploaded them in Touchdesigner.
-The extension script is here [LINK RSC_class.py].
+The extension script is [here](https://github.com/tommella90/Rock-Scissor-Paper-move-recognition/blob/main/RSC_class.py).
 It contains several features:
 - Model: allows to choose among the models trained
 - Select input: allows you to see the camera or the Mediapipe Landmarks transformed in a hand 3D model
 - Input data: see the landmarsk from the database or the real-time camera